openvswitch/ovs/Documentation/intro/install/windows.rst

   We require that you don't disable the "Allow management operating system to share this network adapter" under 'Virtual Switch Properties' > 'Connection
-  type: External network', in the HyperV virtual network switch configuration.
+  type: External network', in the Hyper-V virtual network switch configuration.

 * Checksum Offloads

   While there is some support for checksum/segmentation offloads in software, this is still a work in progress.
-Till the support is complete we recommend disabling TX/RX offloads for both the VM's as well as the HyperV.
+Till the support is complete we recommend disabling TX/RX offloads for both the VM's as well as the Hyper-V.

 Bootstrapping
 -------------